SIL Global: Criticism

 In 1979, SIL's agreement was officially terminated by the Mexican government after critiques from anthropologists regarding the combination of education and missionary activities in indigenous communities, though SIL continued to be active in that country.
 At a conference of the Inter-American Indian Institute in Mérida, Yucatán, in November 1980, delegates denounced the Summer Institute of Linguistics, charging that it was using a scientific name to conceal its Protestant agenda and an alleged capitalist view that was alien to indigenous traditions.

-This led to the agreement with the Ecuadoran government being terminated in 1980, although a token presence remained.
-In the early 1990s, the Confederation of Indigenous Nationalities of Ecuador (CONAIE) demanded the expulsion of SIL from the country.
-SIL was also expelled from Brazil, Mexico, and Panama, and restricted in Colombia and Peru.
+SIL was also expelled from Ecuador, Brazil, Mexico, and Panama, and restricted in Colombia and Peru.
 It currently operates in Brazil, Mexico, and Peru.

 Some linguists and anthropologists have criticized SIL's focus on language description, language development, Bible translation, and missionary activities as an effort to change indigenous cultures, which exacerbates the problems that cause language endangerment and language death.
 Linguists have argued that the missionary focus of SIL makes relations with academic linguists and their reliance on SIL software and knowledge infrastructure problematic in that respective goals, while often overlapping, also sometimes diverge considerably.

 SIL does not consider efforts to change cultural patterns a form of cultural destruction and points out that all their work is based on the voluntary participation of indigenous peoples.
 In the SIL view, ethnocide is not a valid concept and it would lead to pessimism to characterize culture change resulting from the inevitable progress of civilization as ethnocide.
 SIL sees itself as actively protecting endangered languages by promoting them within the speech community and providing mother-tongue literacy training.
 Additionally, their expanded interest in preserving threatened languages has resulted in the creation of a Language and Culture Documentation Services Unit.